Course Content

 Data Sources

-A data source is the most fundamental unit in BandChain’s oracle system.
-It describes a proceduce, like a Python script, to retrieve and process a raw data point from a external source.
+A data source is the most fundamental unit in BandChain's data system.
+It describes a procedure, like a Python script, to retrieve and process a raw data point from an external source.

-Anyone is able to deploy and register a data source on BandChain through sending a MsgCreateDataSource message to BandChain and if an owner is specified, the owner is able to edit a data source through sending a MsgEditDataSource message to BandChain.
+Anyone is able to deploy and register a data source on BandChain by sending a MsgCreateDataSource message to BandChain and if an owner is specified, the owner is able to edit a data source by sending a MsgEditDataSource message to BandChain.

-Similarly to a data source, anyone is able to deploy or edit an oracle script on BandChain through sending a MsgCreateOracleScript or MsgEditDataSource message to BandChain.
+Similarly to a data source, anyone is able to deploy or edit a data script on BandChain by sending a MsgCreateOracleScript or MsgEditDataSource message to BandChain.

 Prepare Phase

-During the preperation phase, an oracle script is used to request external data from validators through yoda.
+During the preparation phase, a data script is used to request external data from validators through yoda.

 Execution Phase